 It’s the 100th anniversary of the Pulitzer Prize.
 The first prizes were given in four categories.
 Now there are more than twenty categories.

-[Use the player in the upper right corner of the page to hear the proper pronunciation of “Pulitzer”]
+[Use the player to hear the proper pronunciation of “Pulitzer”]

 This year marks the 100th anniversary of the Pulitzer Prize, the annual prize in journalism and letters established by the estate of Joseph Pulitzer in 1916 and run by the Columbia School of Journalism (also established by Pulitzer’s estate).
 The first Pulitzer Prizes in reporting were given in 1917 to Herbert Bayard Swope of New York World for a series of articles titled “Inside the German Empire” and to the New York Tribune for its editorial on the first anniversary of the sinking of the Lusitania.
 The first Pulitzers in literature were awarded that year to French ambassador Jean Jules Jusserand for his work, History With Americans of Past and Present Days, and to Laura E. Richards and Maude Howe Elliott for The Autobiography of Julia Ward Howe.